2025 Singaporean general election: Pre-election composition

-Under Singapore's constitution, the opposition is guaranteed a set number of parliamentary seats which may consist of elected Members of Parliament (MPs) from the opposition team and unsuccessful candidates in this election from the best-performing losing opposition party or parties, collectively known as Non-constituency Members of Parliament (NCMP).
+Under Singapore's constitution, the opposition is guaranteed a set number of parliamentary seats; the remainder beyond the number of elected opposition MPs is filled by the best-performing defeated opposition candidates, collectively known as non-constituency MPs (NCMPs).
 The 2016 constitution set a 12-seat minimum.
-The opposition consisted of ten elected seats all by the Workers' Party and two NCMP seats from the Progress Singapore Party (PSP).
+The opposition consisted of ten elected seats, all held by the WP, and two NCMP seats held by the PSP.